| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 these operations are actually overridden with much more efficient C

-concatenate a list of strings, interpolating the given DELIM
+join DELIM Xsconcatenate a list of strings, interpolating the given DELIM string

 between each pair of consecutive strings in the list

-split a string into a list of substrings delimited by characters in the
+split DELIM Ssplit a string into a list of substrings delimited by characters in the

 Moreover, as of Q 7.8 this module overloads all list operations in